 Connect With Your Inner Child –

-You cannot truly and effectively nurture your the child within until you can make a really healthy and deep soul connection with your inner child.
-This is a step that shouldn’t be rushed and it requires you to set times in your day, week where you make that conscious connection.
+You cannot truly and effectively nurture your child within until you can make a healthy and deep soul connection with your inner child.
+This is a step that shouldn’t be rushed and it requires you to set times in your day, and week where you make that conscious connection.

 Listen To Your Inner Child –